gmacario/gmacario.github.io/_posts/2021-12-28-trying-symbl-ai.md

 ```

 When the video is finished processing, you can extract summarization by making a simple REST endpoint call to `GET https://api-labs.symbl.ai/v1/conversations/{conversationId}/summary`.

-Below is a code snippet in JavaScript with the ‘request’ module.
+The [post at blog.symbl.ai](https://blog.symbl.ai/blog/win-a-pair-of-airpods-pro-symbl-ai-summarization-api-challenge/) provides a code snippet in JavaScript with the ‘request’ module which unfortunately does not seem to work properly.

+Instead I just relied on the good old [curl](https://curl.se/) tool:

 ```bash
 CONVERSATION_ID=cccc